Bilenke, Odesa Oblast

-Bilenke (Біленьке) is a village in Bilhorod-Dnistrovskyi Raion, Odesa Oblast (province) of Ukraine.
+Bilenke (Біленьке; Ak Kembet) is a village in Bilhorod-Dnistrovskyi Raion, Odesa Oblast (province) of Ukraine.
 It belongs to Shabo rural hromada, one of the hromadas of Ukraine.

+The village's old name Ak Kembet (lit.
+'White Tomb') derives from the nearby Akkembet Kurgan, a multi-layered kurgan (tumulus) with burials belonging to the Cucuteni–Trypillia, Usatove, Kemi Oba, and Yamnaya cultures.

 Demographics

 Native language as of the Ukrainian Census of 2001: